 Hornets are a social species of wasp.
 Not known for pollinating, they are still beneficial in a natural environment.
-Hornets hunt other insects to feed their young.
+They hunt other insects to feed their young.
 Later in the season, they scavenge for sugary foods such as overripe and rotting fruit.

 Why Get Rid of Hornets?